-New World residents who didn’t make it to St. Louis could make a beeline instead for Boston and Harvard University’s Semitic Museum, whose curator, David G. Lyons, purchased several of Schick’s models from his family and exhibited them on the museum’s third floor, in its “Palestinian room.”
+New World residents who didn’t make it to St. Louis could make a beeline instead for Boston and Harvard University’s Semitic Museum, whose curator, David G. Lyon, purchased several of Schick’s models from his family and exhibited them on the museum’s third floor, in its “Palestinian room.”
 There they stood for over 50 years until de-accessioned and, presumably, discarded.
 (Today they might have enjoyed a different fate, valued—and salvaged—as historical artifacts, indices of the state of the field at the time they were made, but that’s a story for another time.)

 Fortunately, some of Schick’s late-19th-century maquettes have managed to survive into the 21st and are currently on view at Jerusalem’s Christ Church Heritage Center.
 In his day, the facility was known as the “House of Industry,” where converts to Christianity were instructed in craftwork as well as catechism.
 This site also happens to be where Schick’s workshop was located, the birthplace of his creations.